 The most important type of bread to avoid is raisin bread.
 Raisins are highly toxic to dogs, with some dogs definitely having a harder time with them than others.
 You shouldn’t let your dog anywhere near raisins (or grapes) for that matter, so any kind of bread product that has raisins in it needs to be kept far away from your dog.
 In fact, you should avoid feeding your dog anything that’s touched raisins just in case.

 Likewise, garlic bread can be bad for your dog.
 It’s not quite as dangerous as raisin bread, but it can cause issues ranging from general weakness and pain to diarrhea and vomiting.
 Any bread that has macadamia nuts in them needs to be avoided as well for the potential of causing pancreatitis, as does any other kind of bread that contains nuts or seeds.

 Finally, you’ll want to look out for any bread that uses the artificial sweetener Xylitol.
 Xylitol can be present in multiple products including peanut butter and it’s absolutely toxic for dogs.
-This can be an especially big problem for dogs who rely on peanut butter sandwiches to take pills, and it’s an issue you’ll need to look at if you’re going to feed your dog any kind of baked good that makes use of peanut butter in its ingredients list.
+This can be an especially big problem for owners who rely on peanut butter sandwiches to get a dog to take a pill, and it’s an issue you’ll need to look at if you’re going to feed your dog any kind of baked good that makes use of peanut butter in its ingredients list.

 Can Bread Help a Dog’s Upset Stomach?

-If your dog has an upset stomach, it’s natural to want to find a good way to settle it as quickly as possible, Many people believe that bread can do the job very well, but the truth is that you’ll actually want to use something like rice and chicken for this job instead.
+It’s natural to want to find a good way to settle your dog’s upset stomach as quickly as possible, Many people believe that bread can do the job very well, but the truth is that you’ll actually want boil chicken and rice for your dog for this job instead.

 Frequently Asked Questions